ktriviso/rails-intro-oppertunity/labs/lab_2_routes_controllers_views.md

 - Switch to the `generate` branch.
 - Confirm your previous edits are no longer present
 - Create a new controller as before but this time use the `generate` command.
-- Using the `resources` keyword add all the needed todos routes
+- Using the `resources` keyword add only index and show to the todos routes
 - Confirm the routes have been created via the command line
 - Update the rest of the app to display the same custom message as you did in the Part 3
 - Add\Commit the changes to the `generate` branch